Brett Cooper (fighter): Absolute Championship Berkut

-Cooper signed with ACB and faced Beslan Isaev at ACB 43: Battle on Sura on 20 August 2016.
+Cooper signed with ACB and faced Beslan Isaev at ACB 43: Battle on Sura on August 20, 2016.
 He won by unanimous decision.

 Cooper beat second Chechen super star Aslanbek Saidov at ACB 50: Rasulov vs. Goltsov on December 18, 2016.
 He won the fight via TKO in the third round and became a new ACB welterweight Champion.

 Cooper faced Mukhamed Berkhamov at ACB 67: Cooper vs. Berkhamov on August 19, 2017.
 He lost the fight via knockout in the second round and lost ACB welterweight title.

-Cooper faced Saraf Davlatmurodov at ACB 76: Cooper vs. Davlatmurodov on December 9, 2017.
+Cooper faced Sharaf Davlatmurodov at ACB 76: Cooper vs. Davlatmurodov on December 9, 2017.
 He won the fight via TKO in the second round.

 Cooper was scheduled to face Beslan Isaev at ACA 116: Froes vs Balaev.
 However, after making weight, he consulted with his lawyers and decided to refuse fighting because of the U.S. Department of Treasury and Great Britain's sanctions policy against Kadyrov and any organization owned by him, this including Absolute Championship Akhmat.
 Under these sanctions, it is illegal for any US citizen to do business with any of these entities, meaning that all American fighters could face fines or jail time if they fight for the organization.